Education at the heart of mission

 In a study titled "Venezolana Community Abroad: A New Method of Exile" by Thomas Páez, Mercedes Vivas, and Juan Rafael Pulido of the Central University of Venezuela, over 1.5 million Venezuelans, between 4% and 6% of Venezuela's population, left the country following the Bolivarian Revolution; more than 90% of those who left were college graduates, with 40% of them holding a Master's degree and 12% having doctorates and/or post doctorates.

-At Venezuela’s Voice in Oregon, (VVO) education is the cornerstone of our mission.
+At Venezuela’s Voice in Oregon, education is the cornerstone of our mission.
 We believe learning is a powerful tool for cultural preservation, community integration, and the advancement of equity.
 Through creative and accessible programming, we support families, elevate heritage, and build meaningful cross-cultural connections.

 In a study titled "Venezolana Community Abroad: A New Method of Exile" by Thomas Páez, Mercedes Vivas, and Juan Rafael Pulido of the Central University of Venezuela, over 1.5 million Venezuelans, between 4% and 6% of Venezuela's population, left the country following the Bolivarian Revolution; more than 90% of those who left were college graduates, with 40% of them holding a Master's degree and 12% having doctorates and/or post doctorates.

-At Venezuela’s Voice in Oregon, (VVO) education is the cornerstone of our mission.
+At Venezuela’s Voice in Oregon, education is the cornerstone of our mission.
 We believe learning is a powerful tool for cultural preservation, community integration, and the advancement of equity.
 Through creative and accessible programming, we support families, elevate heritage, and build meaningful cross-cultural connections.

-Our educational initiatives in Oregon:
+Our educational initiatives in Oregon

 Our flagship scholarship program provides scholarships for women of Latin American descent.
 Through our collaboration with the Hispanic Metropolitan Chamber, we support eligible Latino women in accessing scholarships for university studies—empowering future leaders to pursue academic and professional excellence.
 Since 2017, our organization has donated $21,000 towards the Latino/Hispanic College Student Scholarship.
 Our scholarships have supported several Latina women living in Oregon.
 See photos of some of the recipients.